mlwiles/vmwaresolutions/vcd/inbound/index.md

 ### Finished Picture

-The end goal is to open up your Edge Service Gateway (ESG) to securely enable you to connect either via Secure Shell (SSH), Remote Desktop (RDP), etc ... to your VM(s).
+The end goal is to open your Edge Service Gateway (ESG) to securely enable you to connect either via Secure Shell (SSH), Remote Desktop (RDP), etc ... to your VM(s).

 Below is a use case where we will configure inbound SSH from a whitelisted (HOME) ip address to our vm in our vDC.